School of Law

 Co-requisites: LAW 8712.

 Students, under supervision, provide investigate and legal assistance to prisoners with persuasive actual innocence claims.
 Students meet weekly with the director of the program for training and evaluation.
 Assigned tasks depend on the needs of the Innocence Project, and may include interviewing potential clients, gathering records, investigating actual innocence claims, consulting with experts, drafting post-conviction and/or clemency pleadings, and appearing at court hearings.
-Clinical students work in conjunction with law and journalism students enrolled at the University of Missouri-Columbia and are required to work 240 hours a semester or roughly eighteen (18) hours a week on their clinic cases.
+Clinical students work in conjunction with law and journalism students enrolled at the University of Missouri-Columbia.
 Limited enrollment (normally, 8 students).